woohaen88/torch/README.md

 		self.fc2 = Linear(in_features=500, out_features=classes)
 		self.logSoftmax = LogSoftmax(dim=1)
 ```

-> `class LeNet(Module):`
-defines the `Lenet` class.
+**Line 1** defines the `Lenet` class.
 Notice how we are subclassing the `Module` object object -- by building our model as a class we can easily

 * Reuse variables
 * Implement custom functions to generate subnetworks/components(used *very often* when implementing more complex networks, such as ResNet, Inception, etc.)